dickinson-comp256/Comp256Container/README.md

-# CourseContainerTemplate
+# Comp256Container

-This Template Repository provides tools for quickly creating Debian based course/application specific Docker containers that can be used as a virtual machine.
+This repository provides tools for quickly creating a Debian based Docker container that provides a virutal machine for COMP256.

-Images such as these are ideal for providing fully configured development or course environments.
-For example:
-* An environment for teaching the linux/Unix command line.
-* Providing a fully configured web server, database and API framework for a full stack web development course.
-* Providing particular compilers, assemblers, etc... for a course that requires specialized tools.
-* Etc.

-The Docker container created by this Template runs Debian Linux with an XFCE4 desktop environment and appears as shown here when in use.
+The Docker container created by this Template runs Debian Linux with an XFCE4 desktop environment that is accessed via VNC (or noVNC) and appears as shown here when in use.

 ![Debian XFCE4 desktop running in a VNC client](desktop.jpg)